gatsbyjs/gatsby/docs/docs/glossary.md

 ### Starter

 A pre-configured Gatsby project that can be used as a starting point for your project.
-They can be discovered using the [Gatsby Starter Library](/starters/).
+They can be discovered using the [Gatsby Starter Library](/starters/) and installed using the [Gatsby CLI](/docs/starters/).

 ### Static